softcite/software-mentions/README.md

 [![Demo cloud.science-miner.com/software](https://img.shields.io/website-up-down-green-red/https/cloud.science-miner.com/software.svg)](http://cloud.science-miner.com/software)
 [![Docker Hub](https://img.shields.io/docker/pulls/grobid/software-mentions.svg)](https://hub.docker.com/r/grobid/software-mentions "Docker Pulls")

-The goal of this GROBID module is to recognize any software mentions in scholar textual documents and PDF.
+The goal of this GROBID module is to recognize any software mentions in scholar textual documents, publisher XML and PDF.
 It uses as training data the [Softcite Dataset](https://github.com/howisonlab/softcite-dataset) developed by [James Howison](http://james.howison.name/) Lab at the University of Texas at Austin.
 This annotated corpus and the present software text mining component have been developed supported by a grant from the Alfred P. Sloan foundation to [improve credit for research software](https://blog.ourresearch.org/collaborating-635k-grant-improve-credit-research-software/).

 _Code with paper_: the [following article is available in CC-BY](https://github.com/ourresearch/software-mentions/raw/master/doc/afp1085-lopezA-CC-BY.pdf):